 03.05 There are two types of licenses governed by 10 CFR Part 72 - a general license or a specific license (10 CFR 72.6).

 a.
 General License.
-Any person issued a license under 10 CFR Part 50 to possess or operate nuclear power reactors is also issued a general license under 10 CFR Part 72, Subpart K, to store spent fuel at an ISFSI located at that power reactor site.
+Any person issued a license under 10 CFR Part 50 or 52 to possess or operate nuclear power reactors is also issued a general license under 10 CFR Part 72, Subpart K, to store spent fuel at an ISFSI located at that power reactor site.
 This general license authorizes the use of a DCSS that has been previously approved under 10 CFR Part 72, Subpart L.

 b.
 Specific License.
 Any person or entity may submit an application under 10 CFR Part 72 for a specific ISFSI license.
 The application should contain detailed information on the ISFSI’s site characteristics and the particular DCSS to be used.
 Under a specific license any DCSS design can be used at any location.
 While a specific 10 CFR Part 72 license is independent from a co-located 10 CFR Part 50 reactor license, some structures, systems, and programsthat are part of the licensing basis for the reactor license-may be shared.